sagemath/trac_to_gh/Issue 7400.md

 # Issue 7400: ElementWrapper does not copy the wrapped values when copied

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7400

 Original creator: hivert